oamg/leapp/docs/source/dialogs.md

 Leapp preupgrade stage should be treated as "non-invasive system upgradeability analysis", when the upgrade workflow stops right after preliminary system facts collection phases and a preupgrade report containing all the information about potential issues is generated.
-If an actor containing dialog is discover during this stage, a specific message is added to the preupgrade report file saying that for the successful upgrade the operator should record their decision in the answerfile.
+If an actor containing dialog is discovered during this stage, a specific message is added to the preupgrade report file saying that for the successful upgrade the operator should record their decision in the answerfile.